Markett will get people paid to talk about their favorite tech companies

 “Being able to work with Uber and Lyft isn’t easy to do, and I want to provide more access to that,” says Bernstein.
 Beyond that, Bernstein wants people to be able to make money talking about the products they love and give brands an opportunity to achieve more of a direct relationship with their customers.

-To achieve that vision the company has raised roughly $2 million in venture financing from investors including KEC Ventures, Amplify.LA, Luma Launch, Wavemaker VC, Tiller Partners, Building Blocks, and angel investors like Jamie Patricof, Michael Kane, Joseph Varet, Varun Pathria, and John St. Thomas.
+To achieve that vision the company has raised roughly $2 million in venture financing from investors, including KEC Ventures, Amplify.LA, Luma Launch, Wavemaker VC, Tiller Partners, Building Blocks, and angel investors like Jamie Patricof, Michael Kane, Joseph Varet, Varun Pathria and John St. Thomas.

-With the company’s launch, ambassadors can sign up to work with venture-backed companies like Airbnb, ThriveMarket, FanDuel, The Bouqs, Zeel, and Winc.
+With the company’s launch, ambassadors can sign up to work with venture-backed companies like Airbnb, ThriveMarket, FanDuel, The Bouqs, Zeel and Winc.

 Bernstein chose those companies because of their approach to their customers and their willingness to reward their brand ambassadors.